 My goal for my guest bed is for it to be as comfortable (if not more so) than my guest’s bed at home.
 Comfy bedding does not have to break the bank.
 My favorite place to purchase sheets and blankets is actually Target.
 They are high quality and come in super cute patterns, which often go on sale.

 The key to comfortable bedding is in the mix.
 Different people like different types of bedding.
 I start with a padded mattress cover – especially critical if your guest room bed is an air mattress – and add super soft sheets and pillowcases.
 Then I layer on a light cotton blanket for summer.
 In winter, I might swap it out for a cozy fleece blanket.
 I add a light quilt to top it off and drape a folded duvet with cover to the end of the bed.
 If my guest gets hot, she can kick off the duvet, but she has plenty of options in case she gets cold.

-This is not college, and your guest bed should not be pushed up against the wall unless there is literally no other option.
-It’s definitely not fun for the person who has to sleep along the wall (usually me), especially if the bed is only a full size.
+If there’s any way at all you can pull the bed away from the wall, you should.
+It’s never fun for the person who has to sleep along the wall (usually me), especially if the bed is only a full size.
 You need a scant 24″ between the bed and wall, but even 18″ would do in a pinch.

 Once you’ve moved the bed, make sure to add a surface and a light on each side.
 This could be as simple as a wall-mount shelf paired with a sconce in a tight space.
 Ideally, each side of the bed should have a light source and a surface for a glass of water.